 If you’re like us, rotisserie chicken is a full-time sport, and Tufano’s Lemon Chicken is some of the best around.
 Roasted to perfection, the skin is crispy and glistening and the meat is fall-off-the-bone-tender.
 A half portion will usually do the trick, but if leftovers are your kind of thing, go for the full.
 Don’t confuse it with the Chicken Limone.

 Deceivingly huge depth of flavor coming from lemon, pine nuts, and tender veal medallions.
 Hands down the best of the veal dishes.
 It’s served with a bed of angel hair pasta.

 Sounds like omelet ingredients, but in Little Italy, this counts as a meal.
-Old Italian people love it, and so do we.
+We love it.